plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | O heaven, O earth, bear witness to this sound,
+    | Music to hear, why hear'st thou music sadly?
-    | As full of spirit as the month of May.
+    | Sweets with sweets war not, joy delights in joy.

 #.